webtop/bing_dataset_creator/README.md

 # Simple Machine Learning Dataset Creator
-Creates a dataset of images based of a list of item types (i.e. cats).
+Creates a dataset of images based off a list of item types (i.e. cats).

 Dataset can then be used in a Machine Learning training model